Snicks87/google-homepage/README.md

-a mock up off google - nooding round with html and css
+a mock up of google - with html and css.